WorldHealthOrganization/smart-anc/input/pagecontent/documentation.md

-# Overview
+## Overview

-## Information Model
+### Information Model

-The core information model for data represented within this implementation guide is based on the following, core profiles.
+The information model for data represented within this implementation guide is based on the following profiles.
 All the data elements defined derive from one of these profiles, and all data used within smart content and related decision support rules and health metrics use these profiles, or profiles that are derived from them: